Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents: Mitigation, Implication, and Discussion

-Building on our findings, this section discusses potential strategies to mitigate misevolution across the four evolutionary pathways.
-We also supplement our preliminary experiments in mitigating memory and tool misevolution, providing an understanding of the practical challenges.
+Building on our findings, we discuss potential strategies to mitigate misevolution.
+We supplement our preliminary experiments to gain a deeper understanding of the practical challenges.
+We also discuss the hypothetical factors that may have led to misevolution in Appendix \ref{app:discussion_underlying_factors}, and discuss suggestions for deploying self-evolving agents in Appendix \ref{app:suggestion_for_deploying}.}

-\textbf{Mitigating model misevolution.} We have observed that model self-training can inadvertently compromise safety alignment.
-One key challenge in mitigation is the lack of direct control over the data driving the model's self-updates.
-A potential approach is to use a \textit{safety guardrail} to filter out obviously unsafe trajectories before they are used for training.
-However, this is insufficient, as we found that safety could decay even when evolving on seemingly benign data.
-We posit that a more robust solution is \textit{safety-oriented post-training}, a lightweight correction step after self-evolution to restore alignment.
-Looking ahead, a proactive strategy is \textit{safety-aware pre-training}, which could make the model inherently more resilient to safety degradation during the autonomous evolution.
+\textbf{Mitigating model misevolution.} We have observed that model self-training can inadvertently compromise safety alignment. {Notably, we identify a critical phenomenon that the model exhibits safety degradation even when the self-generated data contains no explicitly unsafe or harmful content.
+To mitigate this, we introduce a lightweight safety post-training phase following self-evolution to rectify the model's alignment.
+Experiment on Absolute-Zero-7B-Base shows that this mitigation is partially effective, boosting the Safe Rate of the evolved model from 59.5\% to 62.75\%.
+However, this approach remains insufficient to fully restore the model to its initial safety level and incurs additional computational overhead.
+More detailed discussion can be found in Appendix \ref{app:mitigation_discussion_model}.}

-\textbf{Mitigating memory misevolution.} We have shown that memory-evolving agents are prone to both safety alignment decay and deployment-time reward hacking.
-We hypothesize a unified cause: agents over-relying on past successful experiences without critical reflection.
-In light of this, we introduced a simple prompt-based mitigation: instructing the agent to treat retrieved memories as ``references," rather than ``rules," such as ``The following memories are for reference only.
+\textbf{Mitigating memory misevolution.} We hypothesize a unified cause for safety alignment decay and deployment-time reward hacking: agents over-relying on past experiences without critical reflection.
+Thus, we introduced a simple prompt-based mitigation: instructing the agent to treat retrieved memories as ``references," rather than ``rules," such as ``The following memories are for reference only.
 You must make an independent decision based on the current context."
 This lightweight intervention proved effective, reducing the ASR of SE-Agent (Qwen3-Coder-480B) from 20.6 \% to 13.1\% and increasing the Refusal Rate from 54.4 \% to 66.9 \% on RedCode-Gen. It also reduced the Unsafe Rate in reward hacking scenarios from 71.8 \% to 51.4 \% on average.
 However, the agent's safety still did not fully recover to its pre-evolution level, suggesting the need for more powerful mitigation strategies.
 We provide more detailed results and discussion in Appendix \ref{app:mitigation_discussion_memory}.